 Raped by an Angel 2: The Uniform Fan was also successful due to Jing’s Production Limited being the distributor.
 Once Jing had tricked the censors into approving what was essentially an R-rated version, he did a bait-and-switch by distributing the Chinese equivalent to an NC-17 movie.
 Before 1995, Category II was essentially a combination of PG, PG-13 and R. Since 1995, the rating was divided into two.
 II-B is like an R whereas II-A is a combination of PG and PG-13.
 H.K. press writers in 1998 had missed an opportunity to write an article whose title is a pun based on William Shakespeare’s Hamlet. i.e. II-B or Not II-B. The other reason why the fake sequel with the fake rating became so successful was because that naughty publicity is better than friendly publicity.
 During its first week of release, there was antagonism being directed by the police because the film’s poster featured an unbuttoned policewoman whose breasts are obscured by a horizontal collage of the main stars.

 Jing was also on the receiving end of feminist furore at the hands of another uniformed organization – the Hong Kong Girl Guides Association.
-The scene where Athena Chu is attacked while she is wearing a girl scout uniform had led to an uproar from the association who then proceeded to send a legal letter requesting a clarification and apology from the movie company, since they had let it happen.
+The scene where Athena Chu is attacked while she is wearing a girl scout uniform had led to an uproar from the association who then proceeded to send a legal letter requesting a clarification and apology from the movie company.
 Considering what he’s occasionally like on the Weibo site, Jing responded in a polite manner: “Raped by an Angel 2: The Uniform Fan absolutely did not defile, cheapen or reflect on any individual, group, or organization.
 Hong Kong is a free society.
 The year is 1998, not 1908.
 Any commercial activity should not be affected.
 The media also has a responsibility to understand the entire situation further, not just judging the situation from only the poster or photos but from watching the entire movie before deciding whether it ridiculed policewomen or girl scouts on purpose.”

 Jing, even though he had tried with all of his might, could not shy away from rudeness in spite of putting on a persona of maturity.
 Being his typically juvenile self, he continued to say: “This movie is only rated II-B. As such, it didn’t need to have the promotional items and information approved by the film board.
 This doesn’t even happen in America or England, so why here?
 Even if my movie was a Category III movie, it wouldn’t be as salacious as a Category IV one.
 It’s not like a real girl scout was being assaulted.
 It’s very easy to take things out of context, especially when actresses play younger than their age.
 Imagine how people would react if I had made a rape revenge movie about a dwarf who likes to dress up as a girl scout or a schoolgirl.”